 There’s learning about and then there’s participation – voyeurism is no longer enough for modern travellers.
 Participating in local living brings a deeper understanding of how inhabitants of their chosen travel destination live – it brings transformation of perception with deeper empathy.

 The concierge service goes next level

-Getting the locals involved
+Involve the locals

 Along the same lines is the new sophistication of locally owned & operated lodges that showcase indigenous cultures & act as economic engines for the surrounding area.

-Direct them to areas of local interest and encourage them to use public transport: rent scooter or bicycles, take the bus, water or motorbike taxi.
+Any season will do – what locals do during off-peak season is interesting too!
+Direct them to areas of local interest and encourage them to use public transport: rent scooters or bicycles, take a bus, water or motorbike taxi.